networkoptix/nx_open/readme.md

 - `macos_x64`
 - `macos_arm64`

-Building and debugging in Visual Studio IDE is also supported: run the generation stage from the command line, it will create `CMakeSettings.json` and `launch.vs.json`, then open the project.
+Building and debugging in Visual Studio IDE is also supported: run the Generation stage from the command line, it will create `CMakeSettings.json` and `launch.vs.json`, then open the project.

 It is recommended to set the environment variable `NX_CONAN_DOWNLOAD_CACHE` to the full path of a